If you’re looking for the Best csgo settings and optimization guide, Samiz1337 has complied a complete guide in increasing your FPS and performance!

 Install CS:GO on a SSD

 This is HIGHLY recommended.
 It’s worth to get Samsung 850 EVO or better.
-Much faster loading speeds and better stability compared to mechanical harddrives.
+Much faster loading speeds and better stability compared to mechanical harddrives, ultimately resulting in the best csgo settings.

 Disable full-screen optimizations (Windows 10)